jnoller/workerpool/docs/source/index.rst

 Quick Start
 ===========

-Running workerpool in the most basic way is as simple as:
+Running workers in the most basic way is as simple as:
 a) creating a pool, b) queuing work, c) reading results.
 You send work to the pool by putting a tuple containing a callable, its positional arguments and keyword arguments on the inbox queue.